DelWow/Custom-Kernal/README.md

-Trying to build custom OS lets see how far I go :P
+Trying to build custom kernal lets see how far I go :P